Skip to main content

 Main Concepts

-- Specs: include documents used as an input into the SDD flow as well as docs produced as an output of the implementation.
+1. Specs: documents used as input into the SDD flow as well as docs produced as output of the implementation.

-- SDD Workflow: a series of operations that are performed by the AI coding agent as part of the implementation.
-Some steps of the flow may produce output specs.
+3. SDD Workflow: a series of operations performed by the AI coding agent as part of implementation.
+Some steps produce output specs.

-- Devplan CLI: a command line interface (CLI) that connects your IDE to the specs produced by Devplan and provides some extra tooling for orchestration, status reporting, cloning code, etc.
+4. Devplan CLI: a command line interface that connects your IDE to the specs produced by Devplan and provides tooling for orchestration, status reporting, cloning code, and more.

 Specs